ArtyomVorontsov/ReactCarousel/CustomisePredefinedCardComponent.md

 ## Customise predefined card component.

-A large company wants to place a carousel on the homepage, carousel must contain a content which will tell about new vacancies from company.
+Imagine that a large company wants to place a carousel on the homepage, carousel must contain a content which will tell about new vacancies from company.
 And we can implement it easy and fast with our React Carousel Component.

 To start let’s clone carousel from GitHub repo.
 #Photo of cloning